Spring Capsule Wardrobe + How to Create a Capsule Wardrobe

 Your life will determine the kinds of bags that you need in your capsule wardrobe.
 For most, it's an everyday bag and then a bag for the second biggest part of your life.
 That could be a laptop bag, an evening bag, a belt bag, a backpack, a large tote, a small crossbody.

-Don't skimp on bags, like shoes they can really transform a look.
+Don't skimp on bags; like shoes, they can transform a look.
 Embrace color, especially if your capsule is primarily neutral-colored clothing.
-A clutch purse or dressy bag on a delicate chain strap is the quickest way to elevate a simple dress into evening or special occasion territory.
+A clutch purse or dressy bag on a delicate chain strap (the clutch in this capsule has an optional chain strap) is the quickest way to elevate a simple dress into evening or special occasion territory.

 A Large Square Scarf

 Most of my capsule wardrobes contain a large square scarf, and that scarf is usually silk or a silky fabric.
-Around 35″ square, such a scarf can be folded on the diagonal and be a belt, can be tied twice around the neck and fill the collar of a shirt, or even be tied around a purse strap or ponytail.
+If it's at least 34″ square, such a scarf can be folded on the diagonal and be a belt, can be tied twice around the neck and fill the collar of a shirt, or even be tied around a purse strap or ponytail.

 Other Accessories

 This category is up to you.
 I know I accessorize more than many, and in a bolder manner.
-But I do believe in the power of accessorizing elevating outfits and changing the effect.
-My go-to accessories for a capsule wardrobe:
+But I do believe in the power of accessories elevating outfits and changing the effect.
+My go-to accessories for a capsule wardrobe and for everyday life:

-• As a grown-ass woman, you should have a pair of polarized sunglasses that fit and are in good condition.
+- As a grown-ass woman, you should have a pair of polarized sunglasses that fit and are in good condition.
 Such sunglasses can be found for less than $50, or over $500.
-The ones in this capsule are chic, highly rated, and under $100.

-• A pair of gold hoops are a classic; right now chunkier smaller gold hoops are on trend, and you can find a bunch of chic ones for reasonable prices.
-I personally own the ones in this capsule and love the look of them and they're under $50.
+- A pair of gold hoops are a classic; right now chunkier smaller gold hoops are on trend, and you can find a bunch of chic ones for reasonable prices.

-• I personally love a signature lipcolor, something that is a bit bold but not so bold it wears you.
-I own this very lipcolor, it's sheer buildable color in on of the hottest colors for 2023 that is actually quite wearable on a range of skintones.
-Plus, this is from a woman-owned pro-aging ethical beauty brand and code WOXYGEN15 gets you 15% off!
+- I personally love a signature lipcolor, something that is a bit bold but not so bold it wears you.
+I own this very lipcolor, it's sheer buildable color in some of the hottest colors for 2025 that is actually quite wearable on a range of skintones.
+This spring I am wearing “Kid” almost daily.
+Plus, this is from a woman-owned pro-aging ethical beauty brand, and code WOXYGEN15 gets you 15% off!

 Spring Capsule Wardrobe Checklist